qgis/QGIS-Website/content/resources/support/bug-reporting.md

 In that case you should reenable that option by setting `kernel.yama.ptrace_scope` to 0 in `/etc/sysctl.d/10-ptrace.conf` (or `/etc/sysctl.conf` or some other file in `/etc/sysctl.d/`) and run `sysctl -p` as root.
 When you reproduce the crash after that, a backtrace will be printed instead.

 If you cannot reproduce the crash, there should still be a core dump in the current directory, that can be analysed after the process has already terminated.
-It’s called `core` (on some systems a dot and the process id is append to the filename).
+It’s called `core` (on some systems, a dot and the process id is append to the filename).

 On some distributions the creation of core dumps is also disabled.
 In the event that you just get `Aborted` instead of `Aborted (core dumped)` when the crash occurs.
 Then you need to run `ulimit -c unlimited` before starting QGIS.
 You can also include that in your `.profile`, so that it’s always enabled when you login.